-The Middle East construction sector will have to change in response to the economic turmoil which has plagued the global construction industry since 2008 but still remains an attractive market.
+The Middle East construction sector will have to change in response to the economic turmoil which has plagued the global construction industry since 2008 but still remains an attractive market.p>The Middle East construction sector will have to change in response to the economic turmoil which has plagued the global construction industry since 2008 but still remains an attractive market.

 The first ever technical conference at Big 5 2010 started yesterday and discussed what form the new construction sector in the Middle East would take and how mistakes made even before the financial crisis must be learnt and rectified in order for the construction sector to come out of the recession.